 Joel Spolsky, founder of stack overflow and Trello, wrote 12 simple rules of measuring quality of digital teams.
 This test is not a comprehensive check and thorough guide, but more of a YES / NO checklist that will give you feedback on how serious your team is.
 Note that companies like Google are running a score of 12 all the time.
 You can get along if you have scored 11, but you’re in trouble if your production is running on 10 or lower.
 To be honest, I wanted to write about the Joel test for quite some time, but haven’t really been confident that our own team would score it well 🙂

 Here I will walk you through how the Neuralab team writes code and in the end, builds web & mobile products.
 Most importantly, I will give you some tips on how your team can also pass the Joel test and write stable quality code.
 On a time and on a budget.
 It just requires some discipline and healthy reasoning!

 1. Do you use source control?

 Tips for your team: Bitbucket is free for small teams so just start to use GIT.
-There are tons of tutorials online so there’s no more excuses on not using Git.
-Good starting point is GIT microsite by Atlassian.
+There are tons of tutorials online so there are no more excuses for not using Git.
+A good starting point is the GIT microsite by Atlassian.

 2. Can you make a build in one step?